 The Input Panel

-Just after program start, aqion opens with the main input panel for chemical data – as shown in the right image.
+Just after program start, aqion opens with the main input panel for chemical data – as shown on the right.

 There are two possibilities to enter an aqueous solution: